-The School is committed to safer recruitment, ultimate responsibility for which lies with the Governing Body.
+The School is committed to safer recruitment, ultimate responsibility which lies with the Governing Body.
 The Head and the School's HR department are responsible for implementing these procedures in practice.
-The School makes appropriate checks on all staff, including through the Disclosureand Barring Services (DBS) and obtaining and following up thorough references.
-In addition to this the Director of HR will be responsible for co-ordinating an online search as part of the necessary due diligence on the shortlisted candidates.
-This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview
+The School makes appropriate checks on all staff, including through the Disclosure and Barring Services (DBS) and obtaining and following up thorough references.

+In addition to this, the Director of HR will be responsible for co-ordinating an online search as part of the necessary due diligence on the shortlisted candidates.
+Shortlisted candidates will be informed that online searches may be conducted as part of the recruitment process.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview.